-- Drain the fuel system by allowing the engine to run until it stops.
-It is advised to have the fuel tank as empty as possible before draining. - Ensure that the fuel tap (if applicable), engine ON/OFF or key switch (where applicable) is in the "OFF" position. - Disconnect the spark plug lead. - Avoid exposing the equipment to direct sunlight, particularly during transportation. - Ensure the equipment is secure and upright during transport. - Store the unit in a dry, well-ventilated area and out of the reach of children.
+- Drain the fuel system by allowing the engine to run until it stops. - Ensure the engine ON/OFF switch is in the "OFF" position. - Avoid exposing the equipment to direct sunlight, particularly during transportation. - Ensure the equipment is secure and upright during transport. - Store the unit in a dry, well-ventilated area and out of the reach of children.